 A. Cedars is happy to arrange tours of day programs and residential settings.

 Q. Can Cedars provide services for people who live out of the area?

 A. Yes.
 Individuals who live outside of the Golden Gate Regional Center service area must work with their local case manager to be referred to Cedars, and the referral must be approved by the Golden Gate Regional Center.
-Those who are paying privately do not need to go through this process are welcome to explore Cedars.
+Those who are paying privately do not need to go through this process, and are welcome to explore Cedars.

 Q. Can individuals reside full-time at Cedars?

 A. Yes.
 Cedars only provides full-time residential programs and does not provide respite services.
 However, residents often visit their family, friends and go on vacations.

 Q. Do you have group homes and how are individuals selected to be in one home over another?

 A. All Cedars residential services are provided in a group home settings, licensed by the State.
 Each home offers a different level of support primarily distinguished by the amount of staff support that is available.
 Individual needs are assessed through the admissions process in order to ensure that the right level of support is offered to the individual.

 Q. How long does it take to be admitted to a Cedars program?